ker2x/DearDiary/Writerside/topics/pma.md

 ```

-Thank you IDA for knowing the win32 api <3
+Thank you, IDA, for knowing the win32 api <3

 - Hey... did you know that writing this take forever ?
-- i'm supposed to be on a break.
+- I'm supposed to be on a break.
 - Enough for now.
 All the calls above speak for themselves. go read MSDN to know more :)